pry/pry/README.markdown

   getting you out of a situation if the parsing process goes wrong.
-* `exit` or `quit` or `back` will end the current Pry session and go back to the calling process or back one level of nesting.
+* `exit` or `quit` or `back` will end the current Pry session and go back to the calling process or back one level of nesting (if there are nested sessions).
 * `exit_program` or `quit_program` will end the currently running
   program.
 * `nesting` shows Pry nesting information.